longxiangdai/Shawn-Portfolio/README.md

 - Developed a feature importance technique that dynamically selects an optimal set of features every quarter to optimize the profit of the strategy
 - Applied the optuna to automatically optimize the hyperparameters of the model to achieve better performance

+## 4.2 Using Machine Learning Techniques to Integrate Technical and Fundamental Analysis to Identify Trading Opportunities [https://github.com/zhangyongheng78/Using-ML-to-Integrate-Technical-and-Fundamental-Analysis-to-Identify-Trading-Opportunities]()
+- Generated quarterly and daily fundamental, technical, and macroeconomic features from SimFin and FRED
+- Built predictive models to conduct fundamental analysis and make long-term predictions
+- Built predictive models to perform technical analysis and make short-term predictions
+- Applied clustering methods to identify stocks that have common financial conditions and trends, and then made predictions on the basis of each cluster
+- Collected tweets and performed sentiment analysis to generate a sentiment indicator for each stock in the S&P 500 index, and explored how it foretells the ups and downs of stocks

 ## Project 5: Data Analytics
 ## 5.1 Principal Component Analysis (PCA) via Matrix Decomposition
 - Analyzed the demographic features of different countries and showed that the Principal Component Analysis can be useful for dimensionality reduction and outlier detection